Poppy Build Guide by FinalFan

 In the second video, I take a much more aggressive role as jungler.
 This is partly because of a better start, partly because of better luck (more gankable lanes), and partly because 4/5 of our team was in voice chat, letting us coordinate and giving me assurance that my teammates would correctly follow up on my gank.

 Notice how I circle around to be behind the enemy as much as possible.
-It's a fairly obvious idea to put yourself between the enemy being ganked and their avenue of retreat, but for Poppy in particular you want to be in position to wall stun them as they try to run past you or simply push them back towards your teammates/turret.
+It's a fairly simple idea to put yourself between the enemy being ganked and their avenue of retreat, but for Poppy in particular you want to be in position to wall stun them as they try to run past you or simply push them back towards your teammates/turret.
 Obviously, you'll want to do as much of this positioning as possible before the enemy is aware of your presence.

-Also notice how I follow this credo:the best time to use Ghost is before you ever engage the enemy!
+Also notice how I follow this credo: the best time to use Ghost is before you ever engage the enemy!
 Ghost lasts ten seconds which should be plenty of time to execute your gank, so using it from the beginning will maximize its usefulness.
 The element of surprise is a powerful asset and you want to get the most out of it.

 Of course, you don't want to use Ghost if you don't have to; but if it gets a kill you'd otherwise miss (or saves your life when you'd otherwise die), it's worth using.
 You will just have to try to decide before engaging whether you are going to have needed to pop Ghost, so you can get the most out of it by using it right from the start instead of desperately trying to chase down someone who got away from you.
 This is highly dependent on who you are ganking and who your teammates (if any) are, and it's something you will have to learn to judge for yourself.